Electrophysiological (EP) studies

 nurse or doctor will press on the area for a short while to stop

 You will be asked to stay in bed for a while afterwards.

 The test is sometimes done as a day case.
-However, most people
+However, some people

 will need to stay in hospital overnight.